TheMongoose/Kitty-Hack/README.md

-# Kitty-Hack: Your Posh Hacking Cat Assistant
+# Kitty-Hack: Your Hacking Cat Assistant
 **Only works on Linux!**
 ## !!!
 IMPORTANT LEGAL & ETHICAL DISCLAIMER !!!